wideangleanalytics/wideangle-vuejs/README.md

 Depending on the configured mode, the **Download Event** will fire automatically when either:
 * a file with recognized extension is being downloaded, or
-* when a link is marked with `data-waa-nama` attribute.
+* when a link is marked with `data-waa-name` attribute.

 | :warning:  Currently the tracker script does not listen to events inside shadow DOM.
 This is know limitation to be addressed in near term. |
 |--------------------------------------------------------------------------------------------------------------------------------------------|